davidgiga1993/mixing-station-docs/docs/use-cases/fixed-installation.md

 # Fixed Installation

-Mixing Station is perfect for fixed-installation tablets to control conference rooms or similar.
+Mixing Station is perfect for fixed-installation tablets to control bars, conference rooms or similar.

 This guide explains what settings should be set to ensure a smooth client experience, and prevent changes by the client.